openstack-archive/senlin/doc/source/user/membership.rst

 Listing Nodes in a Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the command :command:`openstack cluster member list`, you can list the
+Using the command :command:`openstack cluster members list`, you can list the
 nodes that are members of a specific cluster.
 For example, to list nodes in
 cluster ``c3``, you can use the following command::

-  $ openstack cluster member list c3
+  $ openstack cluster members list c3
   +----------+--------+-------+--------+-------------+---------------------+
   | id       | name   | index | status | physical_id | created_at          |
   +----------+--------+-------+--------+-------------+---------------------+